unicorn-bi/Hackathon/README.md

-# Spring School Hackathon 2024
+# IEEE SMC Hackathon 2024

 NOTE: PLEASE DON'T FORGET TO DEACTIVATE THE LICENSE KEYS THAT WE HANDED OUT FOR THE HACKATHON

 ## Presentation information

-- Please upload your presentation until 13:00 (Vienna time) //TODO
+- Please upload your presentation until October 7 14:00 (Time zone in Kuching - GMT +8)

 - Please upload to your corresponding group number